Macroglossum alluaudi

-Macroglossum alluaudi is a moth of the family Sphingidae.
+Seychelles hummingbird hawkmoth (Macroglossum alluaudi) is a moth of the family Sphingidae.
 It is known from the Seychelles.

 There are three orange-yellow lateral spots on the abdomen.
 The forewing upperside is without a discal spot, but there are two heavy straight discal lines.
 The basal half of the forewing underside (apart from discal cell) is washed with pale chrome-yellow.
 The hindwing upperside is chrome-yellow, slightly shaded with orange distally.
 The fringe is brown, sometimes with a narrow brown marginal band.
 The hindwing underside is mostly washed with pale chrome-yellow.